Strategic advice & alerts to leverage data analytics & new technologies

 Leverage data and the technologies that generate it, from IoT to AI/machine learning, wearables, blockchain, and more, to improve decision-making, enrich collaboration and enable new services.

 Cutter Consortium is conducting a series of surveys on how organizations are adopting, or planning to adopt, artificial intelligence (AI) technologies.
 We also seek to identify important issues and other considerations they are encountering or foresee encountering in their efforts.
-Here in Part III, we look at survey findings concerning the benefits and goals organizations hope to achieve with their AI initiatives.
+Here in Part V, we look at findings pertaining to the industries and domains where organizations see AI having its most significant impact.